DilaraUcar/yoga_vibe_p5/README.md

 ![Yogavibe mockup](docs/readme/mockup.jpeg)

-This website is designed for yoga enthusiasts of all levels, from beginners to experienced practitioners.
+Welcome to our B2C e-commerce platform, dedicated to providing high-quality yoga products for enthusiasts of all levels.
+Whether you're a seasoned practitioner or just beginning your yoga journey, our online store offers a variety of products to support your practice.

 Visit the live site: [YogaVibe](https://yoga-vibe-pp5-63b402220300.herokuapp.com/)